The Peculiar Relationship Between Arrays and Pointers

 }

-The obvious unnatural part of this is data[i] in the line indicated by the comment.
+The most obviously unnatural part here is the data[i] in the line I pointed out in the comments.

 Because this variable data is a pointer variable, not an array.